syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### tooltipSettings 'object'
 {:#members:tooltipSettings}

-The tooltip allows to show appointment details in a tooltip while hovering on it.
+The tooltip allows to display appointment details in a tooltip while hovering on it.

 ### tooltipSettings.enable 'boolean'
 {:#members:tooltipSettings-enable}